 Not enough evidence exists to link the Liwa Ahrar al-Iraq facade brand to a specific real-world fasail (armed group).
 On June 19, LAI retroactively took credit for about a quarter of all unclaimed attacks on Turkish bases in 2021-22.
 Pattern analysis of those attacks suggests cooperation with the ground-holding militia units in the northwest Nineveh Plains (see below).

 LAI has also demonstrated a very mixed (but gradually improving) level of resourcing.
 Unusually, its claimed attacks have made exclusive use of longer-range and heavier 122 mm rockets, not 107 mm.
 Until July 22, its static launching platforms were quite rudimentary, with operators demonstrating poor accuracy or being deliberately nonlethal.
 The group used its first large multiple-rocket launch "mattress" for the fourteen-round strike of July 22, the first attack undertaken after the brand's public launch.
 On June 2, it claimed (without evidence) to have used an Iranian-designed Murad-6 (Shahed-136 type delta-wing) drone against Zilkan.

 LAI has been linked to the 50th Brigade (Liwa Babiliyoun) of Iraq's Popular Mobilization Forces.
 This PMF unit controls areas of the Nineveh Plains from which most of LAI's claimed attacks have originated.
-The 50th Brigade is led by Rayan al-Kildani and influenced by the major Iranian-backed militia Kataib Hezbollah.
-Notably, most remaining unclaimed attacks on Zilkan launched from the Nineveh Plains area originated in sectors controlled by the 30th PMF Brigade(Hashd al-Shabak).
+The 50th Brigade is led by Rayan al-Kildani.
+In contrast, most of the unclaimed attacks on Zilkan launched from the Nineveh Plains area originated in sectors controlled by the 30th PMF Brigade(Hashd al-Shabak).